Skip to main content

 St. Louis Interest

-In addition, this Center has expanded its partnership to include Mahaliana Labs, which is a unique molecular diagnostic laboratory and training center with aims to have Malagasy scientists and conservationists work in-country on conservation issues relating to Madagascar’s endemic and critically endangered species.
-Dr. Fidy Rasambainarivo, the Scientific Director, is also an Affiliate Scientist of the Zoo.
+Since 2018, this Center has expanded its partnership to include Mahaliana Labs, which is a unique molecular diagnostic laboratory and training center with aims to have Malagasy scientists and conservationists work in-country on conservation issues relating to Madagascar’s endemic and critically endangered species.
+Dr. Fidy Rasambainarivo, the Scientific Director, is also an Affiliate Scientist of the Zoo and is an Assistant Professor in the Department of Biology at East Carolina University.

-Lisa Kelley, Ph.D., Executive Director of the WildCare Institute, serves as Secretary on the executive board of the Madagascar Fauna and Flora Group, and is Director of the Center.
+Lisa Kelley, Ph.D., Vice President of Conservation, Education and Science at the Saint Louis Zoo, serves as Chair of the Madagascar Fauna and Flora Group, and is the Director of the WildCare Institute and the Center.

 Action Leading to Impact